 Landlords might experience lost rent due to several reasons, such as property damages, fire, flood, etc. Sometimes a tenant may also stop paying rent.
 Having rental loss insurance that compensates you for lost rent is a good way to protect yourself from business income loss.
 In this article, we discuss two different types of rental loss insurance and what they cover.
-We also share a few options to help landlords protect themselves against lost rent.
+We also share a few recommended landlord insurance options to help landlords protect themselves against lost rent.

 What Are My Options for Rental Loss Insurance?